-My doctoral research is focused on the ways that the Holocaust has been memorialised by English poets between 1960 and 2010.
-I am interested in poets such as Jon Silkin, Geoffrey Hill, and Tony Harrison who were not first-hand witnesses of the Holocaust, but nonetheless attempt to remember and mourn victims of the Holocaust in their poetry.
-I am navigating an understanding of memorial poetics through theories of post-Holocaust memory, and memorial acts found in sites and spaces after the Holocaust, such as in memorials, museums, and architecture.
+My doctoral research is focused on the ways that the Holocaust has been memorialised by poets in Britain between 1960 and 2010.
+I am interested in Jon Silkin, Geoffrey Hill, and Tony Harrison as poets who were not first-hand witnesses of the Holocaust, but nonetheless attempt to remember and mourn victims of the Holocaust in their work.
+I am navigating an understanding of memorial poetics through theories of post-Holocaust memory and memorial acts found in sites and spaces after the Holocaust, such as in memorials, museums, and architecture.
 This involves investigating the ways in which Holocaust memorial poetry can be understood alongside developments in memorial and monumental traditions since the Holocaust.
 I am interested in theories of memory, witnessing, and trauma, engaging in the fields of Memory Studies and Holocaust Studies throughout my research project.
 My PhD seeks to take a theoretical approach to investigating non-victim Holocaust memorial poetry, using the “Leeds Poets” Jon Silkin, Geoffrey Hill, and Tony Harrison as case studies.

 - MA Modern and Contemporary Literature, Culture and Thought (University of Sussex)